Techno-coder/lucent/specification.md

 ## Libraries
 ```
-use "path" as identifier
+load "path" as identifier
 ```
 Libraries can be imported as a namespaced name.
 Symbols from the library must be explicitly imported:
 ```
-use identifier.function as fn function(type.0, ...)
+load identifier.function as fn function(type.0, ...)
 ```
 Addresses from the library can be directly imported:
 ```
-use identifier.address as fn function(type.0, ...)
+load identifier.address as fn function(type.0, ...)
 ```
 Calling conventions can be specified on the function signature:
 ```
-use identifier.function as convention fn(type.0, ...)
+load identifier.function as convention fn(type.0, ...)
 ```
 Symbols can also be imported as static variables:
 ```
-use identifier.symbol as variable: type
+load identifier.symbol as variable: type
 ```
 ### [Removed] Implicit symbol names
 Named symbols can have the import name omitted:
 ```
-use identifier.function as fn(type.0, ...)
+load identifier.function as fn(type.0, ...)
 ```

 ### Address annotations
 ```
 @load address.0
 @virtual address.1
-use "path" as identifier
+load "path" as identifier
 ```
 Libraries may be relocated with address annotations but if the library type does not support relocation then an admission will be issued.

 ### [Future] C interoperability
 ```
-use "path" with "path.h"
+load "path" with "path.h"
 ```
 Symbols can be read automatically from a C header file.
 They can also be namespaced:
 ```
-use "path" with "path.h" as identifier
+load "path" with "path.h" as identifier
 ```

 ## File management
 ```
 use "./path.lc"
 ```
-Other source files can be included at the place of usage.
-Source inclusions can also be namespaced:
+Other source files can be included as modules at the place of usage.
+The module takes on the name of the included file without the extension.
+The name can also be manually defined:
 ```
 use "./path.lc" as identifier
 ```